Project-Counter/cop5/source/appendices/c-declaration-of-counter-compliance.rst

 | **Upon receipt of this signed declaration by the COUNTER office, and upon payment (where the Company is not a member of COUNTER) by The Company of the Content Provider Registration Fee, The Company will be listed on the Register of Content Providers providing COUNTER-compliant Usage Reports pending completion of a formal audit within 6 months of signing this declaration.**
 |
 | **This Declaration may be scanned and emailed to:** tasha.mellins-cohen@counterusage.org
-|
-| **Cheques should be made payable to ‘Project COUNTER’ and mailed to: COUNTER, 25 Egbert Road, Winchester, SO23 7EB, UK**